 Research PortalResource Allocation Competitions

-Each fall, Compute Canada hosts a Call for Proposals process for allocations of compute or storage resources that are either greater than the default usage level on any system or are required in order to support a platform or portal.
+Each fall, Compute Canada hosts a Call for Proposals process for priority allocations of compute or storage resources.
 Applications submitted to these competitions are evaluated for both technical feasibility and scientific excellence.

 Size of Requests